Voice Coaching for Politicians *Political Public Speaking & Campaigning

 Every human voice in the world is unique and personal unto itself, like a fingerprint.
 Bill Clinton’s voice is also quickly identifiable, insomuch as it has a raspy, ‘gravelly’, yet high (tenor-ish range) quality to it which makes it almost unmistakable.
 When you hear Clinton speak, whether you see him or not, there is no mistaking his voice for someone else’s.

-Technically, a “rough, crackling”- sounding voice would commonly indicate that a person has ‘weak’ vocal cords.
+Technically, a “rough, crackling”- sounding voice would usually indicate that a person has ‘weak’ or challenged vocal cords.
 Yet there is nothing weak about Clinton as a person; he’s as tough as nails.
-Through all this toughness and intellect, he is downright likeable and the kind of ‘nice guy’ everyone would like to sit and chat with over lunch!
+Through all this toughness and intellect, he has a likeability factor.
 The raspy quality of Clinton’s voice indicates that his vocal folds may be abused and are not articulating at their most optimum (vocal membranes not making clean closure).
+It's my opinion that Clinton gets his volume from force rather than healthy vocal technique.

-It’s how Clinton uses his voice, which emotes power.
-It doesn’t matter to the public that his voice is higher, with his larynx slung high in his throat.
-As a vocal coach, I’m almost certain that he is prone to hoarseness when he does a lot of public speaking at once, because there is a lot of misplaced muscle tension.
-But that’s another story.
+It’s the way in which Clinton uses his voice, which emotes strength.
+This reminds me of a quote made by singer Elvis Presley.
+He said, "My voice is nothing special.
+It's the way I use it that people come to see."
+The higher timbre of Clinton's vocal quality as his larynx sits higher in his throat doesn’t matter.
+But as a vocal coach, I’m almost certain that he was prone to hoarseness when he does a lot of public speaking at once, because there is a lot of misplaced muscle tension.
+Of course he isn't in the public eye much at this time in 2021.

 His vocal dynamics cover a wide range, from almost a whisper to a yell.
 When the volume dynamics have such a large spread, it makes for a talk rife with surprises, drama, passion and interest.
 The listener will hang on to each word.